Leo-AO-99/CSYE7105_FINAL/README.md

 dp.py

-ddp.py (there is bug in this file, since we have finished training, we have not fixed it, we will fix it later)
+ddp.py (there is bug in this file, since we have finished training, we have not fixed it, we will fix it in resubmission)